Skip to Content

 We welcome international applications for Massey's Bachelor of Veterinary Science.

 From the first day you will get hands-on animal experience and be exposed to ‘real-world’ veterinary problems.
-Our veterinary school is ranked first in the world by employers and no.15 in the world for veterinary science in the Quacquarelli Symonds (QS) rankings.

 In New Zealand, professional training programs like veterinary medicine are undergraduate programmes so you don’t need a previous degree.

 If you successfully complete Massey University's Bachelor of Veterinary Science you will be qualified in only five years, the fastest pathway to becoming a fully-qualified veterinarian from an AVMA accredited programme.